ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 The index in Elasticsearch is `ibm_file_sync`.
 The location of the files on disk is `/data/ibm_file_sync/current`.

+In Elasticsearch 7 the API removes doc types.
+Refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html) for more details.
+This is especially good to keep in mind when updating from prior versions.
+{: .note}
 ## Uploading the files to the Index

 The structure of the documents in the index is as follows, `name` is the file name of the file, `blob` is the base64-encoded file contents, and `md5` is an optional hash value over the file contents.
-The recommended mapping for the index is
+The recommended mapping for the index are split out based on version.

+For Elasticsearch 6:
 ```text
 curl -X PUT "https://user:password@host:port/ibm_file_sync" -H 'Content-Type: application/json' -d'
 {